yakymchukluka-afk/mono_gen/README.md

 - `GET /status/{job_id}` - Get job status and progress
 - `GET /download?path=<filename>` - Download generated video

+If `API_KEY` is set in the environment the UI must send the key in an `X-API-Key` header for API requests.
+The generated video download URL also accepts the key as an `api_key` query parameter so that the `<video>` element can fetch the file without custom headers.

 ### Job System

 The API uses an asynchronous job system for video generation: